dart-lang/language/working/2365 - primary constructors/feature-specification.md

 parameter declarations including the default value without changing its meaning.)*

+For each of these constant variable declarations, the declared type is the formal parameter type of the corresponding formal parameter, except: In the case where the corresponding formal parameter has a type `T` where one or more type variables declared by the class occur, the declared type of the constant variable is the least closure of `T` with respect to the type parameters of the class.

-Next, _k_ is a constant constructor iff the keyword `const` occurs just before the class name in the header of _D_, or _D_ is an `enum` declaration.
+Next, _k_ has the modifier `const` iff the keyword `const` occurs just before the class name in the header of _D_, or _D_ is an `enum` declaration.